 How can I save a soybean crop with sudden death syndrome?
-SDS cannot be controlled once plants have been infected.
+SDS cannot be controlled once plants have become infected.
 Foliar fungicides and fungicide seed treatments have no effect on the disease.

 How can I avoid problems with sudden death syndrome in the future?
-Use SDS-resistant varieties whenever possible in fields with a history of the disease; however, keep in mind that SDS-resistant varieties with maturity groups suitable for Wisconsin and other northern regions (groups I and II) are somewhat scarce at this time.
+Use SDS-resistant varieties whenever possible in fields with a history of the disease.
 If SDS and SCN are both problems in the same field, planting an SCN-resistant soybean variety may also be beneficial in managing SDS.
 Avoid planting too early.
 Wisconsin growers typically prefer to plant soybeans before May 10 to extend the length of the growing season and maximize yields.
-However, planting when soils are cool and wet makes plants more vulnerable to infection by F. virguliforme.
+However, planting when soils are cool and wet makes plants more vulnerable to infection by N. phaseoli.
 Improve soil drainage by using tillage practices that reduce compaction problems.
 Rotation, while useful in managing other soybean diseases, does not appear to significantly reduce the severity of SDS.
-Even after several years of continuous production of corn, F. virguliforme populations typically are not reduced substantially.
+Even after several years of continuous production of corn, N. phaseoli populations typically are not reduced substantially.
 Research from Iowa State University has shown that corn (especially corn kernels) can harbor the SDS pathogen.